acend/container-basics-training/content/en/docs/06/_index.md

 docker volume create volume-mariadb
 ```

-Now let's use the created volume and attach it to the MariaDB database.
+Now use the created volume and attach it to the MariaDB database.

-With the parameter `-v` you can now state where to attach the volume, e.g.:
+With the parameter `-v` attach the volume to a path in the container:

 ```bash
 docker run --name mariadb-container-with-external-volume -v volume-mariadb:/var/lib/mysql -e MARIADB_ROOT_PASSWORD=my-secret-pw -d mariadb
 ```

-See [Docker's Volumes documentation](https://docs.docker.com/storage/volumes/) for further information.
+See [Docker's Volumes documentation](https://docs.docker.com/storage/volumes/) for more information.

-Okay, let's create a new user in the MariaDB container:
+Okay, now create a new user in the MariaDB container:

 ```bash
 docker exec -it mariadb-container-with-external-volume mysql -uroot -pmy-secret-pw
 ```

-In the mysql-client:
+Inside the mysql-client execute some SQL commands:

 ```bash
 use mysql